Written by the Outwitly Team

 Visit her Website

 Advocate and founder Reshma Saujani began her career as a democratic organizer and attorney but didn’t stop there.
 During the race as the first Indian American woman to run for congress (mic drop), Reshma visited schools and saw the gender gap in computing classes firsthand.
-This is what inspired her to start and lead Girls Who Code as their CEO for a 9-year tenure.
+This is what inspired her to start and lead Girls Who Code as their CEO for a nine year tenure.
 Girls Who Code is leading the movement to inspire, educate, and equip young women with computing skills.

-Reshma launched the Marshall Plan for Moms (now Mom’s First) to advocate for policies that value women’s labour in and out of the home in response to the disproportionate impact of the COVID-19 pandemic on American moms.
-She has successfully worked with House and Senate leaders to introduce “Marshall Plan for Moms” legislation at the federal level and is continuing to act as an outside agitator to change culture through creative awareness campaigns.
+Reshma launched the Marshall Plan for Moms (now called Moms First) to advocate for policies that value women’s labour in and out of the home, in response to the disproportionate impact of the COVID-19 pandemic on American moms.
+She has successfully worked with House and Senate leaders to introduce legislation for moms at the federal level, and is continuing to act as an outside agitator to change the culture through creative awareness campaigns.

-She speaks on a wide variety of topics, including closing the gender gap in tech, democracy, women and leadership, advocacy, gender, youth, technology, and famously her advice to “Fail First, Fail Hard & Fail Fast.”
-Reshma’s TED talk, “Teach girls, bravery not perfection,” has more than six million views and has sparked an international conversation about how we’re raising our girls.
+She speaks on a wide variety of topics, including closing the gender gap in tech, democracy, women and leadership, advocacy, gender, youth, technology, and perhaps most famously, her advice to “fail first, fail hard & fail fast.”
+Reshma’s TED talk, Teach girls bravery, not perfection, has more than six-million views and has sparked an international conversation about how girls are being raised.

 Ellen Lupton